-I adore street art that takes neglected or forgotten urban spaces and transforms them into something unexpected and beautiful!
+I adore street art!
+But pieces that take neglected or forgotten urban spaces and transforms them into something unexpected and beautiful?
+There’s a special place in my heart for those artists.

 Take Graffiti Alley – Toronto’s Laneway Louvre, for example, or the many murals that dapple our city streets!

-As an art form, graffiti – like drag in the queer community – originated from a marginalized community and is all about subverting convention and expectation.
+As an art form, graffiti originated from a marginalized community and is all about subverting convention and expectation – kind of like the art of drag in the queer community.
 And, also like drag queens, it’s colourful, surprising, and larger-than-life!

 In 2014, Josh Colle – Councillor for Ward 15 – assisted the residents of the Little Jamaica community in having a laneway at Eglinton and Oakwood renamed Reggae Lane.
 BlogTO wrote: “Together with the public arts organization The STEPS Initiative and The Laneway Project, Toronto-based artist Adrian Hayles and a group of young painters created a massive outdoor mural to makeover the space.